 - You should only take the vehicle in question to the corresponding dealership for repairs.
-By taking it to the dealership, you establish a credible paper trail showing that the responsible party attempted to address the issue at hand.
+By taking it there, you establish credibility by showing the responsible party attempted to address the issue.
 If you take the vehicle to a mom-and-pop mechanic, the manufacturer cannot be held liable for any attempts made to fix the problem.

-- Be sure to keep accurate and detailed records of any repairs made.
-If your case goes to trial, having accurate records detail the manufacturer’s opportunities to fix the mechanical issues.
-This also helps build a timeline of how long you could not use your vehicle.
+- Keep accurate and detailed records of any repairs made.
+This way, if your case goes to trial, have accurate logs that detail the manufacturer’s opportunities to fix the mechanical issues.
+This detail also helps build a timeline of how long you could not use your vehicle.

 Do Lemon Laws Apply to Used Vehicles?

 Lemon laws can apply to used vehicles.
-However, this is for written warranties distributed along with the vehicle upon its purchase.
-Oftentimes, a used car dealership sells vehicles with some portion of the manufacturer’s warranty still active.
-This incentivizes the purchase and (allegedly) puts the buyer’s mind at ease.
+However, this is for written warranties distributed along with the vehicle upon sale.
+Often, a used car dealership sells vehicles with a portion of the guarantee remaining.
+This situation incentivizes the purchase and (allegedly) puts the buyer’s mind at ease.

-When Should You Hire a Hawaii Lemon Law Attorney?
+When Should You Hire a qualified Hawaii Lemon Law Attorney?

 How Does the Lemon Law Litigation Process Work?

-Consumers can expect to go through a series of motions by bringing in an experienced Hawaii attorney.
-However, introducing an attorney into the situation is the best way for consumers to receive a fair outcome when dealing with a lemon law situation.
+Consumers can expect to go through a series of motions by bringing in an experienced Hawaii lawyer.
+However, introducing legal counsel into the situation is the best way for consumers to receive a fair outcome.
 With most Hawaii lemon law attorneys, you can expect the following:

 - Free Case Evaluation – Attorneys should review your case for free.
 They will determine its merit and whether you have a justifiable claim.

-- Filing Your Claim – Your Hawaii legal representative should handle filing a claim with the appropriate manufacturer after determining the facts of the case.
+- Filing Your Claim – Your Hawaii legal representative should handle filing a claim with the manufacturer after determining the facts.

 - Further Action – Your vehicle’s manufacturer may refuse to comply with the claim under federal and state statutes.
 Then your attorney files suit to seek entitled compensation on your behalf.

-- Pursuing Settlement – If you achieve a settlement before trial, the manufacturer should cover all incurred costs and fees.
-This will often include attorney fees.
+- Pursuing Settlement – The manufacturer should cover all costs and fees if you achieve a settlement before trial.
+This compensation will often include attorney fees.

 - Contingency Fee Basis – At the end of the ordeal, clients should not have to pay for attorney’s fees.
-Even if you ultimately lose your case, a reputable Hawaii law firm should not charge clients any fees.
-If you win your case, the manufacturer takes care of the attorney’s fees.
+Even if you ultimately lose your case, a reputable Hawaii law firm should not charge clients fees.
+If you win your case, the manufacturer pays the attorney’s fees.

 Submit a request online or call us today at (866) 345-6784 to get in touch with an experienced lawyer in your area!